soumyakant1211/genai_with_langchain_and_huggingface/README.md

 # genai_with_langchain_and_huggingface
-Complete Generative AI Course With Langchain and Huggingface by Krish Naik.
+Complete Generative AI Course With Langchain and Huggingface.
 This Repository will have the contents of Python and some advance Gen AI related programs and projects